 A GGD staff member will use a cotton swab to collect mucus from your throat and nose.
 The swab will go deep into your nose and throat.
 It will not hurt, but will probably feel uncomfortable.
 Go home immediately after the test and stay there until you get the results.

 You will receive the results by telephone as soon as possible.
 If the test is negative, you are not infected with coronavirus.
 But you must still continue to observe the general measures.
 If the test shows that you do have COVID-19, someone from the GGD will call you for contact tracing.

 Contact tracing means working out where you may have contracted the infection (the source).
 The GGD also looks at who you have been in contact with (PDF, 89 KB), and who you may have infected (your contacts).
 The purpose of contact tracing is to prevent the virus from spreading further.
 You and your contacts will be given specific instructions on what to do.
 You and any other members of your household must in any case stay at home for 14 days.
 The GGD will explain what this means.
 It is important that you inform your GP, employer and/or in-house medical officer of the results of the test.

 If you have symptoms, get tested and stay home.
-In this folder you’ll find information regarding your test results and what to do ...
+In this leaflet you’ll find information regarding your test results and what to ...

 Factsheet: Testing children for coronavirus